By LaMar Hasbrouck, MD, MPH, Executive Director, NACCHO

 Climate change will significantly impact the health of communities.
 The World Health Organization estimates that between 2030 and 2050, climate change will cause approximately 250,000 additional deaths per year.1 Climate change is predicted to bring about an increase in heat-related illnesses; poorer air quality; an increase in droughts, forest fires, and brush fires; and more frequent and intense storms and floods.
 It will also affect issues such as food security and water-, food-, and insect-borne diseases.

 One such insect-borne disease is the Zika virus, which has quickly become an urgent international public health concern.
 The rapidly spreading virus can cause birth defects such as microcephaly and Guillain-Barré syndrome.
 Scientists who study vectors such as the Aedes aegypti mosquito, which carries the Zika, dengue, and chikungunya viruses, have noted that a warming climate has allowed the mosquitos to proliferate faster and live longer.
-(NACCHO has compiled the latest guidance for health departments dealing with Zika on NACCHO’s Healthy People, Healthy Places blog; the Association of State and Territorial Health Officials has also compiled helpful resources on their Zika webpage.)
+(NACCHO has compiled the latest guidance for health departments dealing with Zika on NACCHO’s Essential Elements of Local Public Health blog; the Association of State and Territorial Health Officials has also compiled helpful resources on their Zika webpage.)

 Earlier this month, the Obama Administration released an extensive report on the health effects of climate change.
 The report describes climate change and the major health problems associated with it as one of the gravest health threats to the nation.2 It also emphasizes the importance of more aggressive global action to reduce the risks to human health.